victordejong/spamcallblockingapps-analysis/applications/truecaller/README.md

 ## On disk

 `insights.db` contains table `catagorizer_probability` which seems to contain keywords with probability mapping.
 Likely spam detection.
 Cool!
+Only seems to work if you pay money :(
 `tc.db`: no interesting data

 `countries.json` and `edges.json` in `files/` seem to contain a list of countries and available endpoints to use.